Huge leaps forwards

 It's safe to say that we've now covered that leather comes from animals, but which ones?
 When you say the word 'leather' people in the UK tend to immediately think of cows, however, this is not always the case.
-The leather that we have stocked the longest is our stunning Italian Nappa leather, and this is a full grain goat leather.
 In France, pig leather tends to be the most common.
 You can also obtain leather from sheep, horses, lamb, deer and elk.
 Reptilian hide is popular for its distinctive patterns, kangaroo leather is great for motorcycle accessories as it is resistant to abrasion, and ostrich leather is becoming increasingly popular as it features a 'goosebump' effect.
 In Thailand, stingray leather is popular for belts and wallets because of its durability.

 Needless to say, we don't take leather straight from the animal and make it into a jacket; we can't go straight into the custom leather printing.
 It has to go through a process that we call 'tanning' before it can be used.
 It's a three-step process to manufacture leather in a usable state.

 First and foremost, you need to prepare the hide.
 This includes liming, which uses a drink and paddle to soak the hide in an alkali solution, which is immediately followed by de-liming, which uses an almost identical process to remove the alkali from the pelt and to lower the pH level.
 It also includes removing all of the hair from the hide, de-greasing it, bleaching it, and finally pickling it.
 The leather pickling process is usually done to help the tanning agents penetrate the leather during step two.